 Students are required to make a minimum grade of "C" in both Chemistry courses & labs, both Human Anatomy and Physiology courses and Microbiology to receive credit for the degree.
+These courses may not be taken pass/fail.

 Graduation Under a Particular Catalog